 The Irish National Stud prides itself on being enjoyed by visitors from all over the world.
-It’s a unique attraction of outstanding beauty that is home to magnificent horses.
+It’s a unique attraction of outstanding beauty that is home to magnificent horses & sumptuous gardens.

-Meet the equine Living Legends, stroll through the Japanese Gardens, explore St Fiachra’s Garden, and visit the Horse Museum.
-There is also a play area for the kids.
+Meet the equine Living Legends, stroll through the Japanese Gardens, explore St Fiachra’s Garden, and set your pulses racing at the award-winning Irish Racehorse Experience.
+A magical experience for the whole family.

 Since the Irish began telling stories horses and horse racing have been at the heart of their culture.
 The enduring question has always been who has the fastest horse?